 So, what’s keeping you from getting your own man cave?
-If you say you ‘don’t have space,’ you might be in for a surprise.
-What if we told you that there’s a room in your house that you’re just not aware of?
-The attic could be an excellent location for a guy cave.
+If you say you ‘don’t have the perfect space, you might be in for a surprise.
+What if we told you that there’s a spare room in your house that you’re just not aware of?
+The attic could be a nice space for a man cave.
 Granted, it may need some effort and you might not have enough space to fit a pool table.
-Nonetheless, we’ve compiled a few pointers as well as a comprehensive list of ideas to help you get started — especially if it’s your first time building your own man cave.
+Nonetheless, we’ve compiled a few pointers as well as a comprehensive list of man cave ideas to help you get started — especially if it’s your first time building your own man cave.

 How to Build an Attic Man Cave

-First and foremost, let’s get this over with.
+First things first, let’s get this over with.
 This isn’t going to be easy or inexpensive.
-A good man cave will be a labor of love, and let’s be honest, if it were easy, everybody would have a man cave of their own.
-So you think we’re onto something and are thinking of building an attic man cave?
-Here’s our short and easy guide, along with some pointers on how to start.
+An ultimate man cave will be a labor of love, and let’s be honest, if it were easy, everybody would have a man cave of their own.
+So you think we’re onto something and are thinking of building a man cave?
+Here are our short and easy man cave ideas, along with some pointers on how to start.

 Take a Look Around the Attic

 You’ll need to understand what you’re up against.
-If your loft is anything like ours, you’ll undoubtedly find a pile of dusty insulation, no ‘floor,’ and last year’s Christmas decorations.
+If your man cave loft is anything like ours, you’ll undoubtedly find a pile of dusty insulation, no ‘floor,’ and last year’s Christmas decorations.
 We have a lot of work ahead of us to get the perfect man cave ideas up and running.

 Consider What You Desire

 You’ll want to think hard about what you can accomplish once you realize the size and scope of your attic.
 Your options in building a man cave will be limited by two factors: space and budget.

 Consider what you might be able to do with the attic space based on your personal man cave preference.
-Will it be a peaceful environment in which to work?
-Will it be a place where you can just relax and watch a big game and movie on a big tv screen or play on your man cave pool table, dart board, or even a foosball?
+Will it be a peaceful man cave in which to work?
+Will it be a personal space where you can just relax and watch a big game and movie on a big tv screen or play on your man cave pool table, dart board, or even a foosball?
 Is there going to be a theme for your man cave with your favorite things on it?
 At the end of the day, the sky is the limit when it comes to man cave ideas.

 Begin Making Preparations

 First, consider the ‘larger picture.’
-Here, we’re talking in broad strokes.
+Here, we’re talking building man caves in broad strokes.
 It’s a good start to be certain you can stand on the attic floor without smashing through the bathroom ceiling.

-As previously stated, the attic is likely to be crammed with junk which makes it impossible to fit a pool table (or even miniature pool table) without clearing out the clutter beforehand.
+As previously stated, unlike basement man caves, the attic is likely to be crammed with junk which makes it impossible to fit a pool table (or even miniature pool table) without clearing out the clutter beforehand.
 That garbage must be removed if you want to build man caves worthy of your time.
 It can be rather soothing to have a good old purge.
 After you’ve gotten rid of all the old junk, you can start thinking about what will live there in your future man cave.
 If you have exposed brick wall in the attic then you’ll want to make sure it’s properly insulated as well especially if you have thin floors rather than a solid wood floor.

 Ease of Access

-This next step may be simple for you if you are a DIY master.
+This next step may be simple for you if you are a man cave DIY master.
 However, we ordinary mortals, who are more accustomed to asking prefer to employ pros.
 Before you spend any money on expensive gadgets to build your man cave, get these things in order:

 - The floor coverings